Hostile Work Environment Attorneys Protecting Employee Rights in New York City

 The laws treat harassment committed by co-workers and lower-level supervisors differently.
 In these cases, employers can defend themselves by investigating the harassment and taking effective remedial measures to stop it.
 If they fail, or do nothing, they can be legally liable for the harassment.

-If you’re a victim in a protected class
+What should I do if you’re a victim in a protected class?

 Don’t worry if you don’t have a copy of a harassing email or a recording of your harasser admitting the harassment.
 In many cases, especially when the harasser is in a powerful position or tied to people in powerful positions, the employer may make efforts to conceal his or her conduct.
 There may not be a single piece of obvious evidence, but when looked at as a whole, there is often a strong case.
 To protect your rights, it’s important to speak with an employment attorney as soon as possible.